Why can’t USS provide a pension as good as SAUL’s?

 SAUL is almost identical to USS, except it’s running a surplus rather than a deficit and its contributions are lower

-I used to believe the USS releases about how the troubles with the defined benefit (DB) scheme have nothing to do with the investment of the assets, which have performed wonderfully under the stewardship of Lifetime Investor Award winner Roger Gray and his well-paid investment management team.
-Rather, it was all about the valuation of the cost of providing the promised pensions outstripping this asset growth.
+I used to believe the USS releases about how the troubles with the defined benefit (DB) scheme could not be traced to poor investment of the assets, which have performed wonderfully under the stewardship of Lifetime Investor Award winner Roger Gray and his well-paid investment management team.
+Rather, it was all about the cost of providing the promised pensions outstripping this asset growth.

 I believed this up until lunchtime today, when I downloaded the most recent 31 March 2017 triennial actuarial valuation of SAUL.
 Having read this, I now see that USS’s pride regarding their investment performance amounts to hubris.

 What, you ask, is SAUL?
 It is not some mythical, utopian pension scheme.
 Rather, it’s the Superannuation Arrangements of the University of London — a DB pension scheme for workers in the various colleges of the University of London (e.g., LSE, UCL, KCL, Birkbeck, Imperial) who are generally on lower salary bands than USS members.
 It also includes a number of members outside of the University of London, including the Universities of Kent and Essex, the British Academy, and, most intriguingly, the employers’ association Universities UK.